Jaswanth-S/circuit-breaker-hystrix-poc/README.md

      --> create spring-boot application from https://start.spring.io/

-          with com.stackroute as group Id, circuit-breaker-bookstore as artifact Id and java version is 11.
+          with com.stackroute as group Id, circuit-breaker-reading as artifact Id and java version is 11.

           Depedencies to be added is (web,Hystrix).